misterwalter/Diplomatic-Immunity/2_Lost_in_the_City.md

-The story of the second season of the Imperial Dawn campaign called Diplomatic Immunity, played weekly from the summer of 2018 through the present day.
+The story of the second season of the Imperial Dawn campaign called Diplomatic Immunity, played weekly from the summer of 2018 through the early spring of 2019.

 # The Main Cast